ryangardner/dropwizard-peer-authenticator/README.md

+## Fork updated to work with dropwizard 4 only, nothing else done to it. (check commit history)

 # dropwizard-peer-authenticator
 Dropwizard module to enable BasicAuth security around a service with convenience factories for reading in lists of (users, passwords) who are authorized to make requests of your service.